bbatsov/emacsredux/_posts/2023-03-16-setting-the-default-font-for-emacs.md

 (set-frame-font "Cascadia Code 28")
 ```

-I recently, however, noticed that under X overlays are not using the same font and looked a lot smaller.
+I recently, however, noticed that under X child frames are not using the same font and looked a lot smaller.[^1]

 ![child_frames_font.png](/assets/images/child_frames_font.png)